collaborative projects for schools

 Each project should be individually assessed in conjunction with your arts practitioner to ensure the safety of students and that the desired outcome is achieved.

 - We can hold a competition or workshop and design the mural as a collective.
-In this scenario, I allow the children to lead the design process (usually with guidelines from the teachers) and then create a mural design from their ideas.
-I then ‘finalise’ the design and paint it for you.
-Advantages of this are it looks professional and finished, but the children get to be part of a collaborative process, seeing their ideas developed and come to life.
+In this scenario, the children to lead the design process (usually with guidelines from the teachers) and then create a mural design from their ideas.
+The design is then ‘finalised’ and painted it for you.
+The main advantages of this are it looks professional and finished, but the children get to be part of a collaborative process, seeing their ideas developed and come to life.
 There are no children having access to paints, so no problems with allergies etc. This one was designed with the help of kangaroo class.

 - Lastly, we can either hold a competition or create a design and the winners will actually paint the mural with me under supervision.
 This usually works better when the children are 8 years and above.
 Children will need to be dressed appropriately, and will paint in small groups with additional supervision from school staff.
 This one involved them just filling in coloured areas with plain paint.
 Lines can be redefined where necessary.